unbit/uwsgi-docs/Mules.rst

     if __name__ == '__main__':
         loop1()

-So as you can see from the example, you can use :py:meth:`mule_get_msg` to receive messages in a programmed mule.
+So as you can see from the example, you can use :py:meth:`uwsgi.mule_get_msg` to receive messages in a programmed mule.
 Multiple threads in the same programmed mule can wait for messages.

 If you want to block a mule to wait on an uWSGI signal instead of a message you can use :py:meth:`uwsgi.signal_wait`.